Miles Nasta

 ⛰️ The Challenge: A New Concept with a Messaging Problem

-As a disruptor in the real estate market, this company introduced a novel concept: expandable, semi-furnished apartments that optimize space while lowering rent.
+As a disruptor in the real estate market, the company introduced a novel concept: expandable, semi-furnished apartments that optimize space while lowering rent.
 These units offered a compelling value proposition for both renters and developers—affordable, modern, and adaptable living spaces.

 However, the messaging wasn’t landing.
 Potential renters struggled to grasp key aspects of the offering, and developers did not understand exactly what they were signing up for.
 Common questions included:

-How does Expandable work?
+- How does Expandable work?

-What comes with a "semi-furnished" space?
+- What comes with a "semi-furnished" space?

-What amenities are included?
+- What amenities are included?

 This lack of clarity led to confusion and hesitation within the user's journey.
 It became evident that we needed to redesign our communication strategy to improve user understanding and engagement.